-The student participating in the Piano II course will, at its conclusion, be able to demonstrate his mastery of specific musical concepts begun in Piano I by successfully completing written assignments, tests and performance of varied reportoire.
-In addition, the student will be able to demonstrate his understanding of major, minor, and diminished chords, tetrachord scales, rhythmic patterns, key signatures, arpeggios, varied musical styles; blues, latin rhythms, pop, hymn tunes, classics, circle of fifths, ensemble playing and transposing.
-Prerequisite: Piano I or permission of instructor based on written tests and performance skills.
+The student participating in the Plano II course will, at its conclusion, be able to demonstrate his mastery of specific musical concepts begun in Plano I by successfully completing written assignments, tests, and performance of varied repertoire.
+In addition, the student will be able to demonstrate his understanding of major, minor, and varied musical styles; blues, latin rhythms, pop, hymn tunes, classics, circle of fifths, ensemble playing, and transposing.
+Prerequisite: Plano I or permission of instructor based on written tests and performance skills.
+(F, W, SP)

-MUS 0166 Piano III
+MUS 0166 Plano III

-The student participating in Piano III will at its conclusion be able to demonstrate his mastery of specific musical concepts begun in Piano I and Piano II by successfully completing written assignments, tests, and performance of varied repetoire.
+The student participating in Piano III will, at its conclusion, be able to demonstrate his mastery of specific musical concepts begun in Piano I and Piano II by successfully completing written assignments, tests, and performance of varied repertoire.
 In addition, the student will be able to demonstrate his understanding of chord qualities, seventh chords, chord inversions, chord progressions, and be able to compose and harmonize single melodies.
-Students will demonstate an ability to participate in ensemble playing, as well as solo performance representing varied musical styles.
+Students will demonstrate an ability to participate in ensemble playing, as well as solo performance representing varied musical styles.
 Prerequisite: Piano I and Piano II or permission of instructor based on written tests and performance skills.
+(F, W, SP)